liquinlab/elm-smile/docs/timeline.md

 # :twisted_rightwards_arrows: Timeline and Design

 Web experiments are often composed of several parts presented in sequence.
-For example, first, we might show a welcome page &rarr; informed consent &rarr;instructions &rarr; etc... <SmileText /> provides a central "sequencing" or timeline feature which makes it easy to configure, customize, and move through different stages of an experiment.
+For example, we might show a welcome page &rarr; informed consent &rarr; instructions &rarr; etc. <SmileText /> provides a central "sequencing" or timeline feature which makes it easy to configure, customize, and move through different stages of an experiment.